justinrgarrard/USEduData/development_roadmap.md

 * Add enrichments to the final data (account for inflation, add [regions](https://ies.ed.gov/ncee/edlabs/about/), etc.)
 * Simplify the process of adding data for subsequent years
     * (Since there aren't any decent API's, maybe build a Selenium web scraper?)

+### Addendum: Cookie Cutter Data Science Template

+After some consideration, the Cookie Cutter Data Science template was removed from the project.
+This was done in order to simplify readability for developers unfamiliar with the template.

+It is the author's belief that the template offers significant benefits for a team experienced with contemporary data science practices.
+However, programmers outside this niche are more likely to be discouraged by the complicated structure.